1. Home

 By Tiia Monto - Own work, CC BY-SA 4.0, Link

-Paris arrondissements start at Louvre (1st) and increase clockwise.
+Paris arrondissements start at the Louvre (1st) and increase in a spiral pattern clockwise.

 France GeoGuessr guide image showing Avenue Sign Street Signs